kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

     </details>
   </div>

-## Define multiple Services on different paths
+## Define Multiple Services on Different Paths

 Follow the instructions to expose the instances of the HttpBin Service on different paths at the `spec.rules` level without a root Service defined.